ballerina-attic/open-api-based-service/README.md

 ### Implement the business logic for petstore

-Now you have the Ballerina web service for the give `petstore.json` Swagger file.
-Then you need to implement the business logic for functionality of each resource.
+Now we have the Ballerina web service for the give `petstore.json` Swagger file.
+Next task is to implement the business logic for functionality of each resource.
 The Ballerina Swagger generator has generated `ballerina_petstore_impl.bal` file inside the `open-api-based-service/guide/petstore`.
-You need to fill the `ballerina_petstore_impl.bal` as per your requirement.
+We need to fill the `ballerina_petstore_impl.bal` as per the requirement.
 For simplicity, we will use an in-memory map to store the pet data.
 The following code is the completed pet store web service implementation.

 ```ballerina
 import ballerina/http;